Note: Rule changes (approved at the 2022 AGM) for the forthcoming season are highlighted in green

 11.1 Each Club must submit a list of players from which teams will be selected.
 This list must be submitted to the appropriate Divisional Secretary at the League Representatives Meeting prior to the commencement of the season.
 Any additions or deletions of players included on the list must be notified and approved by the appropriate Divisional Secretary before the player concerned can play for any of the club's teams.

-11.5 A player in a lower team of a Club may only play twice for any higher team.
-On the third appearance, the player shall automatically become a member of the next higher team for which the player has played and must not make further appearances in any lower team.
+11.8 A player in a lower team of a Club may only play twice for any higher team.
+On the third appearance, the player will automatically become a member of the next highest team for which the player has played and must not make further appearances in any lower team.
 This rule also applies where a Club has two or more teams in the same division.

-11.7 If an individual player withdraws from a match at any stage after the match has started and at least one match rubber has been completed, then the rubber or rubbers not completed by that player and his/her partner will be awarded to the opposing side.
+11.9 If an individual player withdraws from a match at any stage after the match has started, then the rubber or rubbers not completed by that player and his/her partner will be awarded to the opposing side.

 12. GENERAL MEETINGS